Animation and motion graphics After Effects workflow Storyboards and edit support

 Motion Designer CV Example

-Start with Amy Brooks's motion designer structure, then replace the sample process, shipped work, and design outcomes with your own.
+Start with Amy Brooks's structure, then replace the sample motion, edit, and storytelling evidence with your own work.

 CV preview

-This printable preview shows how Amy Brooks presents Motion Designer experience in London, UK, leading with Motion design, Animation, and After Effects and shipped work rather than generic creative claims.
+This printable preview shows how Amy Brooks presents Motion Designer experience in London, UK, with a clear balance of animation, storyboarding, video editing, and shipped motion evidence that hiring teams can scan quickly.

-Notice how the layout keeps Motion design, Animation, and After Effects visible while still leaving space for Campaign Animation Refresh and other supporting proof.
+Notice how the layout keeps timing, transitions, and visual storytelling visible while still leaving room for portfolio links and supporting production proof.

 Why it works